m3g/SPGBox.jl/docs/src/index.md

-# SPGBox
+# SPGBox.jl

-SPGBox is a pure-Julia implementation of the Spectral Projected Gradient Method for minimization in box constraints, as described in:
+[SPGBox.jl](https://github.com/m3g/SPGBox.jl) is a pure-Julia implementation of the Spectral Projected Gradient Method for minimization in box constraints, as described in:

 E. G. Birgin, J. M. Martínez and M. Raydan, "Nonmonotone spectral